japanoise/gomacs/README.md

 on Linux and BSD, and `${HOME}/Library/Application Support` on Mac OS.
 You can also use a system-wide config file: see https://github.com/uinta-labs/configdir

-Check out the Glisp documentation for information on how the language works!
+Check out the Zygomys documentation for information on how the language works!
 Some functions to get you started…

 - `(emacsbindkey arg1 arg2..)` - Bind arg1 (in standard Emacs C-\*/M-\* notation,